How to create custom filters in ShopMagic

 Worth noticing!

-When adding new filter by hooking into ShopMagic action you have to use associative array - simply pushing to the list won't work, because UI form will have no idea, where to save the filter in database.
-The key for the array has no greater meaning, yet those must remain unique, unless you want to overwrite some filters.
+When adding a new filter by hooking into ShopMagic action you have to use an associative array - simply pushing to the list won't work, because the UI form will have no idea, where to save the filter in the database.
+The key for the array has no greater meaning, yet those must remain unique unless you want to overwrite some filters.